-Evaluation is a valuable tool for leaders looking to strengthen, sustain, and grow a program or practice and, ultimately, improve outcomes for the students, families, and educators they serve.
-As such, evaluation should be a key component of a PTHV Week celebration.
+valuation is a valuable tool for leaders looking to strengthen, sustain, and grow a program or practice and, ultimately, improve outcomes for the students, families, and educators they serve.
+As such, evaluation should be a key component of local and national PTHV Week celebrations.
 Specifically, evaluation of your PTHV Week celebration can help you:

-- See and hear the impact of PTHV Week activities - Answer guestions about the effectiveness of PTHV Week activities - Inform improvements to future PTHV Week celebrations - · Showcase the benefits of your efforts to your stakeholders
+- · See and hear the impact of PTHV Week activities - · Answer questions about the effectiveness of PTHV Week activities - Inform improvements to future PTHV Week celebrations - · Showcase the benefits of your efforts to your stakeholders

-Evaluation doesn't need to be complicated, and you don't need a trained program evaluator to realize its advantages.
-This guide offers the lay program evaluator - school and district PTHV leaders like you - with a few simple tips, tools, and processes specific to PTHV Week that are easy to implement and that offer high value for minimal effort.
+Evaluation doesn't need to be complicated and you don't need a trained program evaluator to realize its advantages.
+This guide offers the lay program evaluator - school and district PTHV leaders like you - a few simple tips, tools, and processes specific to PTHV Week that are easy to implement and that offer high value for minimal effort.
 It is recommended that these suggestions be integrated into existing systems or structures for data collection and analysis.

-Here is a more comprehensive toolkit for evaluating your PTHV practice with detailed guidance on various methods of inquiry (e.g. developing and using surveys as well as conducting interviews and focus groups) along with sample tools.
+If you are looking for more all-encompassing evaluation guidance than what you find here, see our Parent Teacher Home Visit Project Evaluation Toolkit.
+This resource provides detailed guidance on various methods of inquiry (e.g. developing and using surveys as well as conducting interview and focus groups) along with a robust selection of sample tools.

-II.
 Suggested Data Collection Methods

-Participating schools and districts are encouraged to set PTHV Week goals based on their unique Participating schools and districts are encouraged to set PTHV Week goals based on their unique needs and plans.
+Participating schools and districts are encouraged to set PTHV Week goals based on their unique needs and plans.
 These goals may dictate what will be measured and how.
 For example, if one of your PTHV Week goals is related to promoting your practice, consider documenting your efforts and collecting evidence of impact such as the media coverage of your event.